michael-steinert/AgileSoftwareDevelopmentDAO/README.md

 - A Proposal is a Sequence of Actions that the Governor Contract will perform if it passes
 - Each Action consists of a Target Address, Calldata encoding a Function Call, and an Amount of Ether to include
 - Additionally, a Proposal includes a human-readable Description
+- A Proposal can be in the following specified Sate:
+  - 0: Pending,
+  - 1: Active,
+  - 2: Canceled,
+  - 3: Defeated,
+  - 4: Succeeded,
+  - 5: Queued,
+  - 6: Expired,
+  - 7: Executed

 ## DAO Usage

-1. Run a Node: `npm run node`
+1. Run a Node and runs Deployment Scripts: `npm run node`
-2. Deploy Smart Contracts: `npm run deploy`
-3. Create a Proposal: `npm run propose:local`
+2. Create a Proposal: `npm run propose:local`
-4. Vote for created Proposal: `npm run vote:local`
+3. Vote for the created Proposal: `npm run vote:local`
-5. Queue and execute a voted Proposal: `npm run queue-and-execute:local`
+4. Queue and execute a for-voted Proposal: `npm run queue-and-execute:local`

 ## DAO Questions